 The historic district is the cultural epicenter of the capital city; here, visitors will find iconic buildings such as the National Palace and the National Theater.
 They will also find the National Cathedral and the El Rosario church, two of the best churches in El Salvador.

-Many visitors stay in San Salvador the entire trip making it their base of operations.
-The capital of El Salvador is centrally located; visitors can take day trips to nearby top-notch tourist attractions, which are less than two hours away.
+Many visitors stay in San Salvador the entire trip, making it their base of operations.
+The capital of El Salvador is centrally located; visitors can take day trips to nearby top-notch tourist attractions, which are within a two-hour drive.

 Is it safe to visit the Capital City of El Salvador?